DavidBruant/writings/_posts/2016-04-08-defeating-the-npm-worm.md

 I have to note that there is a cost related to having to maintain the list of default authority over time.
 I doubt it will be too much, but I know it cannot be zero.

-Additionally, this default behavior for the CLI acts as negative incentive for anyone who'd want to publish malicious packages.
-If they know it won't work for the majority of people, they'll certainly try something else.
+Additionally, this default behavior for the CLI would act as negative incentive for anyone who'd want to publish malicious packages.
+If they know it won't work for the majority of people by default, they'll certainly try to attack something else.

 Things can be better; npm, let's [talk](https://twitter.com/ceejbot/status/715385331520942084)!